mlc-ai/mlc-llm/docs/deploy/ios.rst

 Step 2.
 Download Prebuilt Weights and Library
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-You also need to obtain a copy of the MLC-LLM source code.
+You also need to obtain a copy of the MLC-LLM source code by cloning the `MLC LLM GitHub repository <https://github.com/mlc-ai/mlc-llm>`_.
 To simplify the build, we will use prebuilt model weights and libraries here.
-Run the following command in the root of the MLC-LLM.
+Run the following command in the root directory of the MLC-LLM.

 .. code:: bash